hantsy/spring7-sandbox/docs/null-safety.md

 }
 ```

 To reduce boilerplate, you can apply the `@NullMarked` annotation at the class or package level.
-This sets the default behavior for all members to non-null, meaning you only need to explicitly mark nullable fields:
+This sets the default behavior for all members to non-null, meaning you only need to mark nullable fields explicitly:

 ```java
 // ignore the imports